nus-cs2113-AY2122S2/tp/docs/UserGuide.md

    and Bob involved on 15-03-2022.
 2. An [activity](#creating-an-activity-activity-create) was created with activity named Class Lunch, where Alice paid for both
    Bob and herself with a total cost of $10.
-3. Get a session summary for an existing session with a session unique identifier of 1.
+3. Get a session summary for an active session with a session unique identifier of 1.
    - `session /summary /sid 1` <br>
    ![Session summary command Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/userguide/SessionSummaryCommand.png)
 <br>